 random_state=4, verbose=0, warm_start=False, class_weight=None)

 For this exercise, we'll use mainly the default options.
 However, note that we will set max_depth = 3.
 Here, we are only going to explore the effect of using different numbers of trees, which we will illustrate with relatively shallow trees for the sake of shorter runtimes.
-To find the best model performance, we'd typically try more and deeper depths of trees.
+To find the best model performance, we'd typically try more trees and deeper depths of trees.

-We also set random_state for predictable results across runs.
+We also set random_state for consistent results across runs.

 Create a parameter grid for this exercise in order to search the numbers of trees ranging from 10 to 100: